cytoscape/cytoscape.js/documentation/md/collection/size.md

 ## Details

-Note that as a non-functional alternative, you may read `eles.length` instead of `eles.size()`.
+Note that as an alternative, you may read `eles.length` instead of `eles.size()`.
 The two are interchangeable.